 <counterparty>

-BIC code of the credit party indicated in the MT 900 (confirmation of credit) SWIFT message, or BIC code of the debit party indicated in the MT 910 (confirmation of debit) SWIFT message.
+BIC code of the credit party indicated in the camt.054 (confirmation of credit) SWIFT message, or BIC code of the debit party indicated in the camt.054 (confirmation of debit) SWIFT message.
 SWIFT messages are generated and sent by CAS based on the account transfers initiated by the MNB, the settlement orders submitted by KELER or the payment and settlement orders initiated by GIRO Zrt. (within the framework of the ICS multiple intraday clearing and instant clearing).

 <orderer>